chenshanghao/nativejson-benchmark/README.md

 The original author (Milo Yip) of this benchmark is also the primary author of [RapidJSON](https://github.com/miloyip/rapidjson).

-Although the development of benchmark is attempted to be as objective and fair as possible, every benchmarks have their drawbacks, and are limited to particular testing procedures, datasets and platforms.
-And also, this benchmark does not compare additional features that a library may support, or the user-friendliness of APIs, securities, cross-platform, etc. The author encourage users to benchmarks with their own data sets and platforms.
+The development of benchmark attempts to be as objective and fair as possible, however, each benchmark has its own drawbacks.
+For example, it is limited to particular testing procedures, datasets, and platforms.
+The benchmark does not compare features which are supported by a library or have user-friendliness API, securities, cross-platform.
+Therefore, the author encourages users to benchmark with their own datasets and platforms.

 ## Benchmarks and Measurements